fshowalter/movielog-archive/reviews/it-follows-2014.md

 The go to the local indoor pool, where Jay waits in the center of the water.
 Around the edges, they've placed various electrical items.
 The plan seems to be to electrocute the apparition[^2].
 After some tense waiting, the thing shows up, but is reluctant to enter the water.
 Instead, it throws things at Jay.
 One of her friends produces a handgun.
 He fires blind at where the creature might be.
 He wings another of her friends before putting a bullet right in the creature's head.
 The thing falls into the pool, and tries to drag Jay under before it dies, ending the curse.

 But, of course, it doesn't end.
 And neither does the film.
 Instead, Jay has sex with another of her friends.
-The ambiguous final shot sees the two walking hand-in-hand while someone that might be the creature approaches from behind.
+The ambiguous final shot sees the two walking hand-in-hand while someone approaches from behind.

 To be fair, this is a well-produced film dripping with atmosphere.
 The suburban locales evoke lived-in feel, while the Detroit cityscape reeks of urban decay.
 There's no hyper-kinetic editing or gimmicky found-footage.
 It's a slow burn.
 Well, maybe more like a slow singe.
 Given the script, I'm not sure this film could have been done any better.